ibexa/documentation-developer/docs/administration/admin_panel/roles_admin_panel.md

 Best practice is to avoid assigning roles to users directly.
 Model your content (content types, Sections, Locations etc.) in a way that can be accessed by generic roles.
-That way system will be more secure and easier to manage.
+That way system is be more secure and easier to manage.
 This approach also improves performance.
 Role assignments and policies are taken into account during search/load queries.

 See [Permissions overview](permissions.md) for further information